- Date: –

 Susan Smith, Artist

 Join us for a collaboration between Palestinian-American poet and environmental scholar Sharif Elmusa, and activist artist Susan Smith.
-This multimedia event will include readings of poetry of and about the refugee experience, an exhibition of recent artwork, and a video accompanying the performance.
+This intersectional multimedia event will include readings of poetry of and about the refugee experience from different world-regions, an exhibition of recent artwork, and a video accompanying the performance.

 Biography of Speakers